tobihagemann/shitishot/README.md

 You can play _The Shit Is Hot_ at [shitishot.de](https://shitishot.de).

+More background information and reactions to the release, can be read in my [blog post](https://tobiha.de/2018/03/26/the-shit-is-hot/).
+It's in German since this game is inspired by a German late-night talk show.

 ## Made With

 - [Angular](https://angular.io/), project set up with [Angular CLI](https://cli.angular.io/)